instagibbs/bolts/XX-eltoo-peer-protocol.md

 ### The `funding_signed_eltoo` Message

-This message gives the funder the signature it needs for the first commitment transaction, so it can broadcast the transaction knowing that funds can be redeemed, if need be.
+This message gives the funder the signature it needs for the first update transaction, so it can broadcast the transaction knowing that funds can be redeemed, if need be.
 It is sent in response to `funding_created_eltoo`.

 This message introduces the `channel_id` to identify the channel.
 It's derived from the funding transaction by combining the `funding_txid` and the `funding_output_index`, using big-endian exclusive-OR (i.e. `funding_output_index` alters the last 2 bytes).